comworkio/comwork-cloud-wiki/tutorials/cli/README.md

 ![cwc](../../img/cwc.png)

-As it's written in go, it's pretty easy to ship into your IaC pipelines.
+As it's written in go, it's pretty easy to ship into your IaC[^1] pipelines.

 The source code is available in opensource [here](https://gitlab.comwork.io/oss/cwc/cwc)

+[^1]: infrastructure as code

 ## Translations